 UCLA-AVH Administrative Fellowship

-The UCLA-Antelope Valley Hospital Administrative Fellowship Program, established in 2015, is a one year post-graduate, non-ACGME accredited training program.
+The UCLA-Antelope Valley Hospital Administrative Fellowship Program, established in 2015, is a one-year post-graduate, non-ACGME accredited training program.
 The fellowship aims to train highly qualified emergency physicians to become effective managers and leaders within clinical medicine.
 The program combines the benefits of working in and participating in the management of an internationally renowned, academic university hospital with a high acuity, high volume community emergency department.
-Entry to the fellowship program is available only to physicians who have completed an Emergency Medicine Residency.
-The fellowship will graduate its second fellow in Spring 2017.
+Entry to the fellowship program is available only to physicians who have completed an Emergency Medicine residency.
+The fellowship graduated its second fellow in Spring 2017.

 Ronald Reagan UCLA Medical Center

 The Ronald Reagan UCLA Medical Center (RRMC) is located at the southern end of the beautiful UCLA campus in Westwood.
 It is a state-of-the-art 520 bed academic medical center that offers a full range of medical and surgical services from primary to sub-specialty care.
 The one million-plus square foot, 10-story structure encompasses the operations of Ronald Reagan UCLA Medical Center, the Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA and the Mattel Children's Hospital.